platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/express/add-database.md

 ## 4. Merge to production

-When satisfied with your changes, merge them to the main branch, and remove the feature branch:
+When satisfied with your changes, merge them to the main branch:

 ```bash {location="Terminal"}
 {{% vendor/cli %}} merge